Career planning is a lifelong process that can help you manage important life and work decisions. Find out how you can benefit from it.

 - Your employability skills.
 Employability skills are the basic personal and teamwork skills you need to succeed in every workplace.
 They are sometimes called transferable or soft skills.
 They include things like reading, writing, working well with others and being positive.
 No matter what type of work you choose to do, your employability skills travel with you.

-- Your specific skills and interests.
+- Your specific abilities and interests.
 You develop specific skills through education and experience.
 They can lead to a successful career.
 So can the skills you learn through your talents, hobbies and recreational activities.
 Your skills and interests can take you in new directions.
 For example, you may develop skills as a volunteer.
 Later, they could lead to a new job or even to starting your own small business.

 - Your feelings about your work and life.
 Career planning can help you turn your interests, passions or hobbies into a career or small business.
 Maybe you are bored with your job.
 Or maybe you’re less sure there’s a future in your line of work.
 Career planning can help you figure out how and when to make changes.